Dkravi93/Log-Parser-App/README.md

-Plaese use Backend as sever and client as frontend as Backend is in TypeScript
+Plaese use Backend to run the server and client as frontend as Backend is in TypeScript